Latin Monetary Union: Bimetallism failure

 From the beginning, fluctuations in the relative value of gold and silver on the world market stressed the currency union.
 This is today recognized as an inevitable effect of a currency based on bimetallism when precious metal prices fluctuate.
 When the LMU was formed in 1865, silver was nearing the end of a period of high valuation compared to gold.
 In 1873 the value of silver dropped significantly, followed by a sharp increase in silver imports in the LMU countries, particularly in France and Belgium.
 By 1873, the decreasing value of silver made it profitable to mint silver in exchange for gold at the Union's standard rate of 15.5 : 1.
 Indeed, in all of 1871 and 1872 the French mint had received just 5,000,000 francs of silver for conversion to coin, but in 1873 alone received 154,000,000 francs.
 Fearing an influx of silver coinage, the member nations of the Union agreed in Paris on January 30, 1874, to limit the free conversion of silver temporarily.
 By 1878, with no recovery in the silver price in sight, minting of silver coinage was suspended absolutely.
 From 1873 onwards, the Union was on a de facto gold standard.
-The law still permitted payment in silver, but custom demanded and enforced payment in gold.
-The 5 franc silver pieces were "essentially upon the same footing as bank notes".
+The law still permitted payment in silver, but the 5 franc silver pieces were "essentially upon the same footing as banknotes".

+Germany's conversion to gold was one source of the pressure on the Union.
+The law of 4 December 1871 named one tenth of a new imperial gold coin a mark, divided it into 100 pfennigs and authorized gold coins of 10 and 20 marks.
+The Coinage Act of 9 July 1873 made the mark the unit of account of the Reich gold currency, which was to replace the state currencies.
+An imperial ordinance of 22 September 1875 set 1 January 1876 as the date on which the Reich currency came into force throughout Germany.

+During the conversion, the German government withdrew old silver coins, melted them and sold the bullion.
+Germany kept selling off its demonetized silver for several years after the 1871 and 1873 legislation, until mounting losses forced a halt to bullion sales on 19 May 1879.
+German one-thaler pieces nevertheless remained legal tender at three marks each through 30 September 1907.
+In both systems, the shift to gold did not immediately clear large legacy silver coins from circulation.

 More importantly, because new discoveries and better refining techniques increased the supply of silver, the fixed LMU exchange rate eventually overvalued silver relative to gold.
-German traders, in particular, were known to bring silver to LMU countries, have it minted into coinage then exchanged those for gold coins at the discounted exchange rate.
+German traders, in particular, were known to bring silver to LMU countries, have it minted into coins, then exchange them for gold coins at the discounted exchange rate.
 These destabilizing tactics eventually forced the LMU to convert to a pure gold standard for its currency in 1878.

-Debasement of the coinage

-Some members began to debase their currency. and then exchanged them for coins from other countries that had been minted correctly, thus in effect forcing other members of the Union to do the same.
-According to the BBC, Greece with its "chronically weak economy meant successive Greek governments responded by decreasing the amount of gold in their coins, (Note: This assertion is not supported by the coinage record.
-Greece issued no silver or gold coins for circulation after 1884 (silver resumed in 1910), and all extant coins from the period in question (prior to 1884 and in 1910/11) are of LMU standard.) thereby debasing their currency in relation to those of other nations in the union and in violation of the original agreement".
-Greece was formally expelled from the Latin Monetary Union in 1908.
-It was readmitted in 1910, however.